 The elasticities used in this analysis (Table 3) are long-run elasticities (due to the MED model's 5 year time periods and perfect foresight assumptions), and are derived from three key sources: 1) Other MARKAL modelling teams outside the UK (Loulou and van Regemorter, 2008); 2) MDM-E3 macro-econometric model (Dagoumas, 2008), and 3) the BERR energy model (BERR, 2006).
-It is important to note the aggregate nature and sparse empirical basis for the price elasticities of energy service demands, so that sensitivity analysis around the elasticities becomes important.
+It is important to note the aggregate nature and sparse empirical basis for the price elasticities of energy service demands7, so that sensitivity analysis around the elasticities becomes important.

 Now the MED objective function maximises both producer surplus (PS) and consumer surplus (CS) - this is the combined area between the demand function and the supply cost curve in Figure 1.
 This is affected by annualized investment costs; resource import, export and domestic production costs; taxes, subsidies, emissions costs; and fuel and infrastructure costs as before in the standard model.
-However in addition the MED model calculate welfare losses from reduced demands - i.e. if consumers give up some energy services that they would otherwise have used if prices were lower, there is a loss in utility to them which needs to be accounted for.
+However in addition the MED model accounts for welfare losses from reduced demands - i.e. if consumers give up some energy services that they would otherwise have used if prices were lower, there is a loss in utility to them which needs to be accounted for.
+Note that the MED model actually calculates the change in are under the shifted demand curve.